stackforge/swiftpolicy/README.md

     ...

-Policy file contains also two specific rules: "swift_owner" "reseller_request", they define when swift_owner and reseller_request headers are set to true, as those two values are part of the contract between the auth system (more details here: http://docs.openstack.org/developer/swift/overview_auth.html)
+The policy file contains also two specific rules: "swift_owner" "reseller_request", they are defined when swift_owner and reseller_request headers are set to true, as those two values are part of the contract with the auth system (more details here: http://docs.openstack.org/developer/swift/overview_auth.html)

     ...
     "swift_owner": "rule:swift_reseller or rule:swift_operator",